 During follow-up appointments, rheumatologists may treat reoccurring conditions or talk with patients about medications, coping mechanisms, techniques for preventing disability or regaining function, and ways to improve their quality of life.

 Please bring the following to your first rheumatology visit:

 Typically, the insurance co-pay is higher to see a specialist than a primary care physician.
-You may be surprised to learn that specialized care may save time and money in the long-term, as well as reduce severity of the disease.
-A rheumatologist has special training to spot clues in the history and physical exam that can lead to earlier diagnosis and is knowledgeable about testing that may reduce unnecessary procedures and save you money.
+You may be surprised to learn that specialized care may save time and money in the long-term, as well as reduce the severity of the disease.
+A rheumatologist has specialized training to spot clues in the history, physical exam, and test results that can lead to earlier diagnosis.
+The rheumatologist is knowledgeable about testing that may reduce unnecessary procedures and save you money.

-Updated May 2017 by Jillian Rose, LCSW and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated May 2021 by Don Thomas, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.